-Scheduled highlights in Corey McKern's upcoming 2015/16 performance season include appearances with the Phoenix and Seattle Symphonies, a return to Carnegie Hall as a soloist in Beethoven's Symphpny no 9, plus returns to Nashville, Pensacola and Florentine operas.
+Scheduled highlights in Corey McKern's 2015/16 performance season include appearances with the Phoenix and Seattle Symphonies, a return to Carnegie Hall as a soloist with the New York Choral Society, plus returns to Nashville, Pensacola and Florentine operas.
 SEE FULL SCHEDULE >

 This Friday marks a significant role debut for the baritone; he returns to Opera Birmingham in the title role of Ambroise Thomas' Hamlet.
 Says the singer, "The French grand opera tradition, and the iconic role of Hamlet in particular, caught my attention long ago.
 The piece honors the same dramatic integrity of Shakespeare's brilliant work. ...I relish singing this music and exploring its many layers."
 READ FEATURE >

 This month Corey McKern makes his company debut with Atlanta Opera as the American Consul Sharpless in Puccini's Madama Butterfly.
 In a recent interview with the Gwinnett Daily Post McKern said, “This is one of the great romantic Italian operas, and anyone would like this piece.
 If you don’t know anything about opera, this has everything you might imagine.
 Puccini was a master of setting drama to music and provoking emotions."

 Performances are November 8, 11, 14 and 16, 2014.

 Kicking off his 2014/15 Season Corey McKern will make his debut with the Phoenix Symphonyas a Soloist in Orff's Carmina Burana.

 Performances are September 19 and 20, 2014 in Symphony Hall.